-The Centre for African Studies at the University of Mumbai is the oldest of three departments in India that focuses exclusively on African affairs.
+The Centre for African Studies at the University of Mumbai is one of the three departments in India that focuses exclusively on African affairs.
 The University Grants Commission (UGC) established the African Studies Programme in 1971-72, at the University of Mumbai, as a part of its efforts to develop Area Studies Programme at the University level.
 The African Studies Programme became a full fledged Centre of the University in 1984.
 The Centre is housed in the Area Studies Building located at Vidyanagari Campus of the University of Mumbai in Kalina, Santacruz (East).
-The Centre is financed by the UGC and University of Mumbai for its academic activities and development of infrastructural facilities.

 The Centre for African Studies has an in-house documentation unit that provides documentation services to the faculty and researchers.
 It receives documents/reports from academic institutions and international organizations on a complimentary/exchange basis.
 Jawaharlal Nehru Library of the University located at Vidyanagari Campus also provides research space and other facilities to the scholars for doing research on Africa.
 It has a large collection of books and journals on African affairs.
 The Centre for African Studies has developed a successful relationship with trading and business houses who have constantly supported the Centre’s academic endeavors through their participation and financial support.